PRONUNCIATION

 This guidance is based on Kernowek Standard (KS) spellings.
-It reflects a plausible reconstruction of Cornish as spoken at the beginning of the seventeenth century.
+It reflects a plausible reconstruction of Cornish as spoken carefully at the beginning of the seventeenth century.

 VOWELS